konradzagozda/generate-sdk-from-openapi-schema-demo/README.md

 - for each endpoint there is a method generated
 - autocompletion and types for all generated methods and their responses
-- detection of incompatibilities between components
+- reduced code duplication and incompatibilities detection across your distributed system

 This demo is inspired by: <https://fastapi.tiangolo.com/advanced/generate-clients/>